 The file creates a new DWORD value CreateTimeout under the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SPP key and sets its value to 00b71b00 (this equals 20 minutes in hexadecimal format).

 - Error Codes 0x80070002, 0x80070003 and other "The recovery image cannot be written" messages.
 TrueCrypt users are out of luck, there is no workaround available.
 For others, restarting your PC can help removing temporary mount points.
 Please note that some programs (mostly backup and encryption) need to lock disks to work properly, so there might be no solution to this problem.
 Use Windows Backup and Restore (Windows 8 only), System Image Backup in Windows 8.1, or free AOMEI Backupper or EaseUS Todo Backup for full disk imaging instead.

 Before you run Refresh your PC, it is best to verify the image is available - if it is not, you will lose installed Desktop programs and apps.
-Please note that you can do this only while Windows 8 is running normally - recimg command is unavailable in Recovery Environment.
+Please note that you can do this only while Windows 8 or 8.1 is running normally - recimg command is unavailable in Recovery Environment.

-In both normal mode and in Recovery Environment, Windows 8 and 8.1 will look for available custom recovery images automatically - just make sure the right drive is connected.
+In both normal mode and in Recovery Environment, Windows will look for available custom recovery images automatically - just make sure the right drive is connected.

 Open elevated Command Prompt - open Start screen and type "cmd" to run Apps Search.
 Either right-click Command Prompt and click Run as administrator in App bar, or hold down Ctrl and Shift keys while clicking Command Prompt.

 In the black Command Prompt window, type recimg /showcurrent and press Enter key.